kubernetes/kubernetes/docs/services.md

 can be selected by setting `service.spec.sessionAffinity` to `"ClientIP"` (the default is `"None"`).

-As of Kubernetes 1.0, `Service`s are a "layer 3" (TCP/UDP over IP) construct.
+As of Kubernetes 1.0, `Services` are a "layer 3" (TCP/UDP over IP) construct.
 We do not yet have a concept of "layer 7" (HTTP) services.

 ## Multi-Port Services

-Many `Service`s need to expose more than one port.
+Many `Services` need to expose more than one port.
 For this case, Kubernetes supports multiple port definitions on a `Service` object.
 When using multiple ports you must give all of your ports names, so that endpoints can be disambiguated.
 For example: